boid-com/docs.boid.com/docs/eos_account.md

 If you don’t know what EOS is take a look at this video: [EOS Explained](https://blockgeeks.com/guides/eos-blockchain/) or this one [EOS Basics](https://www.youtube.com/watch?v=fUFiACzmlPw).

 So if you don’t have an EOS account check out our CreateEOSAccount option on Boid portal.
 We prepared few ways for you to get an EOS account.
-You can do it here: [EOS create](https://app.boid.com/CreateEOSAccount)
+You can do it here: [EOS create](https://app.boid.com/CreateEOSAccount) or just use widget at the bottom of this page.

 ### You will be able to choose one of the three following options:
 #### Free Wombat Account